 The cases above show that reading a fraction f from the dataset requires only accessing the corresponding cubes.
 A DFS tree traversal is implemented to read the branches and stop as soon as a cube with maxWeight ≥ f is encountered.
 The cubes that we don’t access generate an equivalent I/O.

-To see the features discussed above in action, you can refer to Qbeast-Spark and try it out by yourself.
+To see the features discussed above in action, you can refer to Qbeast-Spark for advanced SQL query performance and try it out by yourself.
 It is our first open-source implementation of the OTree algorithm, and we want to invite you to contribute to this project and accelerate this new change.

 Want to learn more?
 Book a call with us!